liangyinchuan/blog/how-to-deploy-laravel.md

 }
 ```

-Now you will be able to serve you **laravel project**:
+Now you will be able to serve your **laravel project**:

 <div style="text-align: center; margin: 50px 0;">
     <img src="/images/screenshot/laravel.png" alt="Deploy Laravel Application" style="width: 60%; box-shadow: 0px 10px 30px rgba(128, 128, 128, 0.52);">
 </div>

-If you want to automatically migrate database, *Laravel* recipe ships with `artisan:migrate` task.
-Add this lines to your `deploy.php`:
+If you want to automatically migrate database, *Laravel* recipe ships with the `artisan:migrate` task.
+Add this line to your `deploy.php`:

 ```php
 after('deploy:update_code', 'artisan:migrate');